adamwajahat/deCAPTCHA/README.md

 A parameterized clone of Google reCAPTCHA's v2 bot protection as a React component.

 ## Demo + Behavior
-This project was made a part of a project called <i>somewhere in Gaza</i> (2023).
+This component was made a part of a project called <i>somewhere in Gaza</i> (2023).
 This project sourced images from over 45 locations across the Gaza Strip.
 The following project can be viewed at the following.

 [somewhere in Gaza (2023)](https://somewhereingaza.github.io/)